Jhalak1225/ddd/jhalak.md

 Day 8-  Had a meeting with teammates and designed a database schema (basic) for the project.

 Day 9 - Connected the backend database setup with the login page authorization.

+Day 10- Created a database schema on the basis of the roles defined to the dashboard i.e, student and admin